- Mental Health

 Breaking the Generational Child Abuse Cycle

 We often hear that people that abuse others experienced abuse and bullying as children.
 Is it possible to break this generational cycle of abuse?
 Yes!
 Adults who were abused can break the cycle of abuse and maltreatment in their families.
+I have faced this challenge myself as someone who came out of a dysfunctional, abusive family.

 Research by the Centers for Disease Control and Prevention (CDC) demonstrates that people who were physically, verbally, or sexually abused, and/or endured neglect can overcome the negative effects of maltreatment in childhood and avoid becoming abusers themselves.
 The biggest factor in their recovery is positive, encouraging relationships.